+Just because Game of Thrones is nearing it's end, doesn't mean loyal fans have to give up their Westeros fantasies when it comes to a perfect honeymoon location.
 Whether you're looking for wide-open landscapes, far-reaching frozen tundras, or historic waterfront cities, the destinations that serve as the main Game of Thrones filming locations offer all kinds of epic honeymoons.
 First, there's Croatia, the gorgeous Adriatic Sea–fronting hot spot.
 Then, there's Iceland, the booming European Nordic nation.
-Next, there's Spain, which has such diverse landscapes you could recreate most of GOT within that country alone.
+Next, there's Spain, which has such diverse landscapes you could recreate most of Game of Thrones within that country alone.
 Not to mention Ireland, with its verdant rolling hillsides, and Morocco, filled with stunning coastal cities.
-Where you go will depend on your wedding date, budget, and preferences, but true fans should rest assured that if they want to go all-in, luxury travel operators like Zicasso offer Game of Thrones-inspired itineraries to Spain and Iceland that get fans of the fire and ice saga that much closer to Westeros.
-Read on to pick your GOT honeymoon.
+Where you go will depend on your wedding date, budget, and preferences, but true Game of Thrones fans should rest assured that if they want to go all-in, luxury travel operators like Zicasso offer Game of Thrones-inspired itineraries to Spain and Iceland that get fans of the Fire and Ice saga that much closer to Westeros.
+Ready to pick your Game of Thrones honeymoon location?
+Keep reading for the ultimate GOT fan favorite locations.

 King's Landing, home of the iron throne, is arguably one of the most important locations in all of Game of Thrones.
 And Dubrovnik, the stand-in for the city's Old Town since season two, has quickly risen to bucket-list fame.
 Those looking to enter the city through the on-screen Pile Gate or reenact Cersei's walk of shame down the steps in front of the Church of St. Ignatius of Loyola should plan to visit Dubrovnik (take your pick among the stellar Adriatic Luxury Hotels); but don't miss less-traveled Split, Krka National Park, and Hvar.